stream-labs/desktop/README.md

 ## Starting

+If you are using Visual Studio Code, you can start the app using the built in debugger.

-You can run the app with:
+Otherwise, you can run the app with:

 ```
 yarn start